NavsGo/LendingClub_CaseStudy/README.md

 ## Acknowledgements

-[Priyanka](https://github.com/priyanka9199)- This project was done as part of group case study with Priyanka as my team member.
+[Priyanka](https://github.com/priyanka9199)- This project was done as part of the group case study with Priyanka as my team member.

 ## Contacts